skasproject/skas/docsite/docs/twoldapservers.md

 type: Opaque
 ```

-Where `data.clientSecret` is the secret encoded in base 64.
+Where `data.clientSecret` is the secret encoded in base64.

-> There is several solutions to generate such secret value.
-One can use Helm with some random generator function.
-Or use a [Secret generator](toolsandtricks.md#secret-generator)
+> There are several solutions to generate such a secret value.
+One can use Helm with a random generator function.
+Another one is to use a [Secret generator](toolsandtricks.md#secret-generator)."

-### Auxiliary POD configuration
+### Secondary POD configuration

-To use this secret, here is the new modified version for the `skas2` POD configuration:
+To use this secret, here is the new modified version of the `skas2` POD configuration:

 ??? abstract "values.skas2.yaml"